There are days that change your life.

-SO THE NEWS is that I have been diagnosed wheat and egg intolerance.
+This week is that I have been diagnosed wheat and egg intolerance.
 I have known for years to be dairy intolerant.
 I don’t know if I am celiac, I will know it in a few weeks.

 Of course, it does feel like my world has gotten upside down.
 Me, that one who wanted to convince the world to make their own fresh pasta at least once a week.
 Me, that one who loves to cook for others, who basically exists on cooking for others.

 The good news is that I can still cook for those I love.
 I’ll just need to make two menus now.
-And not even every day.

 - 500 gr. / 1 lb Italian fresh sausages, grilled